-In the previous post, we have seen two of the things that are possible to do with interactive
+In the previous post, we have seen two of the things that are possible to do with interactive.

-- change the commits order
+- change the order of the commits

 - edit the commits message